Viktoru/mlfruitandnut/README.md

 git clone https://github.com/Viktoru/mlfruitandnut.git

 ```
-B. Drag and Drop Custom module mlfruitandnut to your Custom folder or modules folder.
+B. Drag and drop the Custom module mlfruitandnut to your Custom folder or modules folder.

 After you install the module you need to add the field "link_the_site".
 This field allows to connect the module